Spread the love

 When I got in my apartment, I called my two closest friends to tell them how my romantic hopes had been dashed, because it was apparent that my date was not nearly as interested in me as I was in him.
 When I went to bed that night, I closed the chapter on him and rocked my bruised ego to sleep.

 Therefore, I was shocked when he called three days later and asked me out for dinner and a movie.
-I agreed to go because I was intrigued, though subconsciously I felt I was putting myself in harm’s way.
+I agreed to go because I was intrigued, though subconsciously I felt I was putting my feelings in harm’s way.

 This time when he picked me up, I took a daring break from my usual shyness and looked him dead in the eye.
 When I did, I saw that he was shy too, and I relaxed.